getwtxt/getwtxt/README.md

 }
 ```

-### Starting `getwtxt`
+### Starting getwtxt

-Once you have everything configured to your needs, use `systemd` to enable it
+Once you have everything configured to your needs, use `systemctl` to enable it
-to run on system boot, then start it via `systemctl`
+to run on system boot, then start the service.

 ```
 $ sudo systemctl enable getwtxt